 Bringing your own map of Japan

 Sometimes the biggest challenge is working out where you are :)… With the maps app MapsWithMe you can search for address and have the route calculated for you.
 The great thing about this app is that you can pre-load the maps on your device before you leave home and you won’t need any data connection!
 It has all the cities of Japan covered.
 In addition it can use GPS, so you will never be lost again.
 If you can use a mobile Internet connection you can use Google Maps but this requires a constant data connection and can get expensive quickly.
-MapsWithMe is available for both iOS and Android in free version and paid pro versions.
+MapsWithMe is available for both iOS and Android, there’s a free version and paid pro versions.
+Website is here

 It’s always tricky when dealing with a foreign currency and the Yen can be particularly confusing because of the large numbers.
 Make sure you download the app free XE.com app that allows you to quickly convert any amount of Yen to your local currency.
 Don’t forget to sync to latest exchange rate over WiFi before you leave your accommodation.
 Available for both iOS and Android.